ninech/academy/01-containers/exercise.md

 Open the exercise 3 [folder](templates/3) `templates/3`.

-The small python programm you see, just prints the files from a directory you give as a parameter.
+The small python program you see, just prints the files from a directory you give as a parameter.

 Open the Dockerfile in the folder.
 You can see that there are comments describing what the direct line under it does.
 There is also a small python file, which just prints all files of the directory given in the parameter.

 Try to implement the Dockerfile and get it to run.
-If sucessfully built and ran, you should see some output in your console.
+If successfully built and ran, you should see some output in your console.

 ## 4. Solutions